 It is usually convenient to store closely associated blueprints in the same spreadsheet.
-The farming level is very closely tied to the surface because the miasma vents have to perfectly line up.
+The farming level is very closely tied to the surface because the miasma vents have to perfectly line up with where they are needed.
 However, surface is a separate z-level and, more importantly, already has many many blueprints, so farming is split into a separate file.